Team structure and restructuring

 - How to restructure - the principles

-- How to restructure - the step-by-step process
+- How to restructure - step-by-step process and checklist

 - Common pitfalls